projen/projen/docs/quick-starts/nodejs/rest-api/index.md

 sidebar_position: 2
 ---

-# How to build a simple Node.js API
+# Rest API with Node.js

 In this example, we'll guide you through create a Node.js API using [express](https://expressjs.com/).